Marhtini/marhtini.github.io/index.md

+## Development Log 8 - December 29th 2024
+It’s been a while — unfortunately, the kids managed to share the gift of holiday sickness with us this year.

+Thankfully, we’re finally starting to feel better.
+Looking forward to getting back into the groove as the new year kicks off.
+Here’s to a productive and healthy 2025!

 ## Development Log 7 - December 18th 2024
 Feeling under the weather today, but I still managed to start refactoring my holy-binaric project from C to C++.
 Just learned GitHub Copilot is now free for individuals—neat!